ous-uio-bioinfo-core/Eurocan_microRNA/end_results.md

 Bastian Fromm and colleagues have carefully evaluated the evidence for the Human micro RNAs reported in mirBase and provided a classification based on this.
 In short, a lot of microRNAs in mirBASE and included in the microarray platforms are probably not real microRNAs.

-A list of human microRNAs and their curation classification for our microRNAS is provided:
+A list of human microRNAs and their curation classification for our microRNAs is provided:

 ```r